Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 ### How to update version

-1) Version of plugin is set in `plugin.xml` file
+-  Version of the plugin is set in `gradle.properties`
-2) Description there is persistent and changelog has to be updated on every release.
-3) Version and build date in Comma "About" splash screen is set in `CommaCoreApplicationInfo.xml`
+- Version and build date in Comma "About" splash screen is set in `CommaCoreApplicationInfo.xml`
-4)
+- **Both those cases are handled by `set-version` script**, please do use it as `20??.??.?`.